cabforum/smime/SBR.md

 A Qualified Government Tax Information Source is a Qualified Government Information Source that specifically contains tax information relating to Private Organizations, Business Entities or Individuals (e.g., the IRS in the United States).

+### A.1.4 Regulated Professions Database

+A regulated professions database is a Qualified Government Information Source that contains information on information on regulated professions (e.g., where access and exercise of a Title is subject to the possession of a specific professional qualification).

 ## A.2 CAA Methods

 ### A.2.1 CAA contactemail Property